Michigan Crossroads Council: 2012 Merger

-The Scouting program in the Lower Peninsula of Michigan saw a drastic drop in membership beginning in the early 2000s.
+The Scouting program in Michigan's Lower Peninsula saw a drastic drop in membership beginning in the early 2000s.
 The decrease in population was due to the economy in Michigan and the resulting out-migration of population, jobs and industry.
 The Area 2 Project was created in 2010 and studied the impact on Scouting and presented the Crossroads Recommendation, which proposed that the ten councils in Michigan merge into one large council.

-Erie Shores Council in northwest Ohio voted not to join Area 2 project.
+Erie Shores Council in northwest Ohio voted not to join the Area 2 project.
 Hiawathaland Council in the Upper Peninsula of Michigan, voted against merging into MCC and later merged with the Bay-Lakes Council in Wisconsin.

 As a result, in 2012, the remaining Lower Peninsula councils were merged into the Michigan Crossroads Council (MCC).
 The MCC is then split into four sub-councils or "Field Service Councils" which are then divided into districts.